yizhang96/yizhang96.github.io/_posts/2022-9-16-dream-network.md

 <a href="https://www.dreambank.net">Dreambank</a> is a database for over 20,000 dream reports.
 Researchers have used it to answer many interesting questions about dreams, cognition, and consciousness, such as shifts in dream content across age and the structures of dream vs. real-life social networks (<a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/cogs.12244">Han et al., 2016</a>).

 ### Natural language processing
+Using the `nltk` package to extract information from natural languages. <a href = "    - https://unbiased-coder.com/extract-names-python-nltk/">Link</a>

+Sentiment analysis in python. <a href = "https://towardsdatascience.com/a-beginners-guide-to-sentiment-analysis-in-python-95e354ea84f6"> Link </a>

+`DeepL` is a useful translator I used to translate my dreams from Chinese to English. <a href = "https://www.deepl.com/translator"> Link </a>

 -----